The Stormlight Archive: The Way of Kings

 In its first week of release The Way of Kings was No. 7 on The New York Times Best Seller list.
-In subsequent weeks the book was No. 11, No. 20, and No. 25.

 An early review from the website Unshelved gave The Way of Kings a positive review.
-A review from Elitist Book Reviews pointed out small problems with the book, (black-and-white characters, too much exposition) but gave an overall positive opinion of the book.
+A review from Elitist Book Reviews pointed out small problems with the book, such as too much exposition, but gave an overall positive opinion of the book.
 The website SFReviews.net gave the book a mixed review, praising Sanderson's writing and creativity, but criticizing its extreme length and overall dearth of action.

 SF Reviews pointed out, "The ride is luxurious, the scenery is often breathtaking, but The Way of Kings is truly a long and winding road."
 KeepingTheDoor.com commented, "The Stormlight Archive is a series that, like Robert Jordan's The Wheel of Time, George R. R. Martin's A Song of Ice and Fire and Robin Hobb's The Realm of the Elderlings epics, every fantasy fan worth their salt must read and be familiar with.
 This will be one of the giant series that will help shape the entire scene.
 Take a week off work now and go and buy The Way of Kings.
 You won't regret it."

 Words of Radiance

 In its first week of release, Words of Radiance debuted at No. 1 on The New York Times Hardcover Fiction Best Seller list.
-It also reached No. 1 on the combined print/ebook bestseller list, and the Kobo Bestseller list.
-It was at No. 3 on the National Indie Bestseller list, and at No. 6 on the Southern California Independent Bookseller Association bestselling hardcover fiction list.
-The UK publisher of the book, Gollancz, debuted with Words of Radiance at No. 2 on the Sunday Times of London Bestseller list.

 A review written by io9 called the book, "an old-school, '90s fantasy-style behemoth", also commenting, "While Sanderson continues to build his characters and reveal who they are (especially in the case of Shallan's past) it still clings to one overarching plot that drives relentlessly to an ending that can only be described as 'epic'."

 Another review published by Tor Books commented, "Words of Radiance capitalizes on the groundwork provided by The Way of Kings, building up the world and system while revealing many more potential points of speculation."
 It also said, "So to you, lucky reader, who have the choice of whether or not to buy the book, I give this advice.
 The journey will be worth it.
 Yes, you should buy this book.
 Yes, this is a series worth following to the end.
 I'm glad to be taking this journey, and I hope you will as well."